November 2018 - January 2019

 Colin O'Brady is attempting a world first - A solo, unsupported, unaided crossing of antarctica.

-Harkening back to the turn of the 20th century, humans have been trying to cross the continent of Antarctica from coast to coast.
+Harkening back to the turn of the 20th century, humans have been trying to cross the continent of Antarctica.

 Everest has been conquered, oceans have been sailed, rowed and even paddle boarded across solo - however, from the time Shackleton first set foot in Antarctica over 100 years ago, a solo, unsupported and unaided crossing of Antarctic still remains unfinished, leaving it one of the last remaining iconic “firsts” in modern exploration.